Rohitsunnyy/Boston-Crime-Analysis-/README.md

 Analyze, identify patterns, and explore the data Visualize, report, and present the problem-solving steps and final solution

 # Boston Crime Analysis

 ![Crime Analysis](https://media.giphy.com/media/xT9IgzoKnwFNmISR8I/giphy.gif)

-Welcome to the **Boston Crime Analysis** repository!
+Welcome to my **Boston Crime Analysis** repository!
 This project is dedicated to analyzing crime data in Boston to uncover patterns, trends, and insights that can help improve public safety and awareness.

 ## 📚 About This Project